Undergraduate Research at Lancaster

 Undergraduate Research Projects

 As part of your undergraduate degree programme you will have the opportunity to undertake a piece of original work with a research group working in an area you find of interest.

 You will get hands-on experience of academic research working alongside postgraduates, post-doctoral fellows and academic staff.
-Some undergraduate final year projects will involve working closely with industry looking at real life problems.

 Download our undergraduate chemistry prospectus for full details of our staff, our department, the courses we offer, and life at Lancaster